EliAndrewC/l7r/rules/02-skills.md

 **Ring:** Air

 Roll this contested against the sincerity of an NPC when you wish to detect whether they're lying.
-If you are speaking to them casually rather than grilling them, they get 4 free raises.
+If you are speaking to them casually rather than grilling them, they get 2 free raises.
 If instead you are clearly interrogating them but they are telling a lie which they believe you are incapable of proving wrong, they get 2 free raises.
 GMs are also encouraged to assign situational free raises to the interrogator when the other person is scared, feels guilty, etc.

 This skill is rolled once for each line of questioning.
 When you ask questions that get closer to the truth and continue to force the other side to lie, you receive free raises.
 Conversely, when the liar manages to steer the conversation to things which they have ready answers for or don't have to lie at all, they receive free raises.

-Exceeding the opposing sincerity roll tells you whether the other person is lying.
+Meeting or exceeding the opposing sincerity roll tells you whether the other person is lying.
 Exceeding it by at least 10 tells you whether they're concealing information even if they're not lying outright.
 Exceeding it by at least 20 lets you perceive their specific motivations whether they're lying or not.

 ### Intimidation